Ergodic invariant measures on the space of geodesic currents: Construction of invariant measures

 for all Borel sets $U\subset\ML_0(\S)$ and all $L>0$.

-A bit more concretely, the Thurston measure can be viewed the following way.
+A bit more concretely, the symplectic Thurston measure can be viewed the following way.
 Fix a maximal bi-recurrent train track $\tau$ on $\S$.
-The solution set $E(\tau)$ to the switch equations of $\tau$ is a $(-3\chi(\S)-n)$-dimensional rational cone in a Euclidean space and defines an open set in $\ML_0(\S)$.
-The restriction of the Thurston measure on this open set can be identified to the natural volume form on $E(\tau)$.
-In fact, the integer points in $E(\tau)$ are in one-to-one correspondence with the set of simple multi-curves with integral weights on $\S$ and we can obtain the Thurston measure, up to scaling, as the weak$^\star$ limit
+The solution set $E(\tau)$ to the switch equations of $\tau$ is a $N(\S)$-dimensional rational cone in a Euclidean space and defines an open set in $\ML_0(\S)$.
+The restriction of the symplectic Thurston measure on this open set can be identified to the natural volume form on $E(\tau)$.
+In fact, the integer points in $E(\tau)$ are in one-to-one correspondence with the set of simple multi-curves with integral weights on $\S$ and we can obtain a multiple of the symplectic Thurston measure as the weak$^\star$ limit

-where the sum is taken over all measured laminations $\gamma$ corresponding to simple multi-curves with integral weights.
+where the sum is taken over all measured laminations $\gamma\in\ML_0(\S)$ corresponding to simple multi-curves with integral weights.
+In fact, the ratio between $\Thu$ and $\Thu^{\mathrm{sympl}}$ is a constant factor that only depends on the topology of $\S$ (see \cite{normalization}, for instance).
+In what follows, we refer to $\Thu$ as the {\it{Thurston measure}}.

 For us one of the most important features of the Thurston measure is the following result due to Masur \cite{Masur85}.

 \begin{thm}[Ergodicity of the Thurston measure] The Thurston measure $\Thu$ is ergodic on $\ML_0(\S)$ with respect to the action of $\Map(\S)$. \end{thm}